 Would I have them in my front room?
 Probably no.

 But especially in closets, they can be awesome.
-They’re cheap, they’re easy to use and they can hold a lot!
+They’re cheap, they’re easy to use (ESPECIALLY FOR KIDS) and they can hold a lot!
+BTW I have a whole post on closet organization on a budget.

 So, think about where YOU can use bins in your own life.